-Other books by this author that I've reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight.
+Other books by this author include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight

 Fifth in the Charley Davidson urban fantasy series revolving around Charley, a grim reaper with Satan’s son as her bodyguard.
 Based in Albuquerque, New Mexico.

 It’s a cute story, but the quality of the writing and my interest in this series is going downhill a star at a time.
 I really enjoyed the first three, and I’m wondering if the “adulation” is going to Jones’ head.

 I am so irritated with Jones’ having Charley resist Reyes.
 It’s not how I interpret Charley’s interest, and Jones doesn’t provide (what I consider) valid reasons for this.
 Oh sure, the arson.
 Annnddd, just how much actual evidence does she have for this?
 NONE.
 Nor is this the only situation in which Charley leaps to conclusions on little to no evidence either.
 Wait’ll ya get to the end…somehow Charley leaps to her final conclusion…and we are given NO CLUES!
 Humph, at least she’s being consistent.